Xu Bin (footballer)

-Xu Bin (徐彬 (徐彬, Xú Bīn); born 2 May 2004) is a Chinese professional footballer who plays as a defensive midfielder for Chinese Super League club Qingdao West Coast.
+Xu Bin (徐彬 (徐彬, Xú Bīn); born 2 May 2004) is a Chinese professional footballer who plays as a defensive midfielder for club Wolverhampton Wanderers, and the China national team.

 Club career

 Youth career

 Xu started his youth career at the Evergrande Football School of Guangzhou Evergrande in 2014, and after winning the U14 Chinese FA Cup with the Evergrande Football School in 2018, he moved abroad to Spain to pursue his studies with a sector of the Evergrande Football School in Spain.

 Guangzhou FC

 On 16 November 2022, Xu made his competitive debut when he entered play as an 80th-minute substitute in a 4–2 win over Sichuan Jiuniu in the Chinese FA Cup.
-He made his league debut a month later on 23 December, starting in a Chinese Super League game against Beijing Guoan.
+He made his league debut a month later on 23 December 2022, starting in a Chinese Super League game against Beijing Guoan.
 Xu was re-registered as a Guangzhou player in the 2023 summer transfer window, and became a first-team regular.